 Loop Band Glute Kickback

-The Loop Band Glute Kickback is performed from a hands-and-knees position with a resistance band adding tension as one leg moves backward.
-You brace your body, keep your hips level, and extend the working leg until you feel the band resist the movement.
-The focus is on slow, deliberate motion rather than lifting the leg as high as possible.
+The Loop Band Glute Kickback is performed from a hands-and-knees position with a resistance band providing tension as one leg extends backward.
+You brace your body, keep your hips level, and drive the working leg back until you feel the band resist.
+Activation exercises like this one effectively prime the gluteus maximus for heavier weight-bearing movements (Cannon et al., 2022), making the kickback a valuable warm-up tool as well as a standalone builder.

 - Wrap the resistance band securely around both ankles or just above your knees, ensuring it's taut but comfortable.